FuzzyNoodle/Fuzzy-Spooder/README.md

 ---

-### Upload the config.json file to the file system
+### Upload the data folder to the file system
-An ESP8266 file system is used in this project.
 The data folder contains all the files to be uploaded to the ESP8266 flash memory.
 Sketch(program) upload and data upload are independent operations.

-Currently it contains:
+For example, the data folder contains:
 - The logo.bmp shown during booting.
 It can be replaced by user.
-- The config.json file, where all configuration are edited and stored.
+- The config.json file, where all configurations are edited and stored.

 #### Using Arduino IDE
 1. Copy the 'data' folder from the